 Create an Exoscale instance (Medium is sufficient for starters) and make sure to follow the official Mastodon documentation closely after reading the full article here on the Exoscale blog.
 Don’t forget to set up a security group allowing Port 80/TCP, 443/TCP for web traffic, and Port 22 exclusively for your IP for SSH.

 When following the official documentation, you can disregard the chapter Setting up PostgreSQL when using our managed offering and instead continue reading the blog post.
-Do not forget to not install the apt package redis-server if you also plan to use Exoscale for Redis® for that.
+Do not forget to not install the apt package redis-server if you also plan to use Exoscale for Caching for that.

 SMTP server